Additional energy efficiency resources

-The U.S Department of Energy (DOE) website is a comprehensive guide to all forms of energy supply, demand and usage; it also features energy conservation tips.
+The U.S Department of Energy (DOE) website is a comprehensive guide to all energy supply, demand and usage; it also features energy conservation tips.

-DOE's Energy Information Administration website is a great resource for pricing and supply forecasts for all forms of home energy.
+DOE’s Energy Information Administration website is an excellent resource for pricing and supply forecasts for all forms of home energy.
 Every month, EIA issues a short-term energy outlook with information about supply, demand and prices for natural gas, petroleum and electricity.

 This Environmental Protection Agency site enables consumers to gauge the energy efficiency of many of their home appliances and to research EPA-sponsored Energy Star energy-efficient appliances.